-- MBAN-6600 Introduction to Not-for-Profit Organizations - MBAN-6605 Financial Management of Not-for-Profit Organizations - MBAN-6615 Fundamentals of Development & Management - MBAN-6610 Topics in Board Governance & Management of Volunteers NOTE: MBAN-6600 must be taken before MBAN-6615 & MBAN-6610 Couple and Family Relational System This 15 semester-hour certificate is designed especially for those already practicing as helping professionals or pursing a graduate degree in counseling, human services or church professional programs (clinical mental health counseling, school counseling, human services and human services administration, psychology, or gerontology).
+- MBAN-6600 Introduction to Not-for-Profit Organizations - MBAN-6605 Financial Management of Not-for-Profit Organizations - MBAN-6610 Topics in Board Governance & Management of Volunteers - MBAN-6615 Fundamentals of Development & Management NOTE: MBAN-6600 must be taken before MBAN-6610 & MBAN-6615 Couple and Family Relational System (15 hours) This 15 semester-hour certificate is designed especially for those already practicing as helping professionals or pursing a graduate degree in counseling, human services or church professional programs (clinical mental health counseling, school counseling, human services and human services administration, psychology, or gerontology).
 The internship provides the student with an opportunity to pursue a specific area of interest in couple and family relationship systems under the supervision of both a site supervisor and University supervision.
 Required courses (15 hours):

-- CED-6550 Family Systems Theory and Therapy - One graduate-level Interventions Course (approved by your faculty advisor) - One graduate-level Ethics Course (approved by your faculty advisor) - One graduate-level Marriage and Family Course (approved by your faculty advisor) - HMS-6920 Internship: Couple and Family Relational Systems or HMS-6925 Internship: Human Services Digital Marketing The future of marketing is undeniably digital.
+- CED-6550 Family Systems Theory and Therapy - One graduate-level Interventions Course (approved by your faculty advisor) - One graduate-level Ethics Course (approved by your faculty advisor) - One graduate-level Marriage and Family Course (approved by your faculty advisor) - HMS-6920 Internship: Couple and Family Relational Systems or HMS-6925 Internship: Human Services Digital Marketing (12 hours) The future of marketing is undeniably digital.
 Today's rapidly advancing technologies are transforming the business landscape in a way that requires a shift in the marketing paradigm.
 Marketing budgets are increasingly shifting from traditional marketing and advertising to digital, as mobile, social media and video spending continue to increase and change the face of the media market.
 This certificate in digital marketing provides you with the strategic and analytical skills to guide organizations in a digital world that is overflowing with data on customers, products and interactions.
-The four courses are designed to help you understand digital marketing strategy and planning, mobile marketing and social media strategies as well as digital marketing analytics.
+The four courses are designed to help you understand digital marketing analytics.
 Your organizations are demanding that you understand important and appropriate digital metrics and how to use them to analyze and improve digital marketing initiatives and marketing ROI.
 Graduates will successfully champion digital marketing campaigns while achieving their organization's growth initiatives.
 Required courses (12 hours):

 - MBAD-6105 Digital Strategy & Planning

 - MBAD-6110 Digital Marketing Analytics

 - MBAD-6115 Social Media Marketing Communications

 - MBAD-6120 Mobile Marketing

-Entrepreneurship
+Entrepreneurship (12 hours)

 Are you interested in learning how to launch new businesses, either within existing companies and industries or by creating entirely new businesses and markets?
 If you're interested in taking entrepreneurship courses to guide you toward this goal, a graduate certificate in entrepreneurship might be the right choice for you at this point in your career.
 Entrepreneurship is one of the most sought-after curricula in business education.
 The CUC graduate certificate in entrepreneurship will help you develop the skills to conceive, research and test new business concepts and form those concepts into viable new ventures.
 This certificate in entrepreneurship provides you with entrepreneurial skills along with strong tools for innovation analysis and launch processes.
-This powerful skill set empowers you to develop successful new business ventures-on your own, as an entrepreneur, or for a corporation, family-owned business or not-for-profit entity, as an intrapreneur.
+This powerful skill set empowers you to develop successful new business ventures-on your own, as an entrepreneur, or for a corporation, family-owned business or not-for-profit entity.

 Required courses (12 hours):